When to visit

 Baie-des-Chaleurs or Chaleur Bay boasts a surprising diversity of vegetation and wildlife; stunning unspoiled ocean, mountain and river landscapes; a unique cultural heritage and, true to its name, the warmest water in Gaspésie!

 The region has retained a rich and diverse culture: you will find that every village has its own particular accent, local festival and cultural traditions!
-A must-see to add to your eastern Canada itinerary.
+A must-see to add to your eastern Canada tour.

 MIGUASHA FOSSIL PARK